Connect with others who understand.

 Written by Sarah Winfrey

 Many MyMSTeam members have wondered about changes to their fingernails after their multiple sclerosis (MS) diagnosis.
-Some wonder whether MS itself might be affecting their nails, while others look for different explanations for changes in nail appearance or growth.
+Some wonder whether MS might be affecting their nails, while others look for different explanations for changes in nail appearance or growth.

-Can MS Cause Changes to the Fingernails?
+Can MS Cause Fingernails Changes?

 Another described their fingernails as “dry and brittle.”